 When mixed with water, powdered detergent is especially effective at loosening ground-in dirt before washing so it can be carried away during the machine wash.

-Liquid detergents can help make oil, grease, and food stains disappear.
+Liquid detergents can help remove oil, grease, and food stains.
 Prewash stain removers (available as sprays, sticks, and liquids) are effective on most fibers.

 Either chlorine or oxygen bleach ("color-safe") in the wash cycle can help your detergent remove tough stains, including rust spots and dye stains.
 But only chlorine bleach kills bacteria and viruses.